Pages

 'What do you think I am?
 Stupid?'

-We landed at Varadero, which was okay for a night but not the Cuba we wanted to see.
+Varadero was okay for a night, a club med type thing, but not the Cuba I wanted to see.
 After an afternoon swimming and sightseeing, we struck out for Havana.

-We got a ride to Havana with these two guys and after looking for a guesthouse that wasn't full, we were recommended a room in a middle-aged couple's house one block from the promenade.
+We got a ride to Havana with two fellows we met at the bar and after looking for a guesthouse that wasn't full, we were recommended a room in a middle-aged couple's house one block from the promenade.
 It was wonderful, too, in that the wife was a great cook and it was just like being part of a family.
-Many friends and family members dropped by who gave us advice as to where to go.
-Her nephew came over one night and told us he'd take us to the Havana Cafe, which has to be one of the most memorable nights I've ever had in my life.
-There were two cars from the fifties in the place and a plane from World War II hung from the ceiling.
-The music rocked Cuban style and they had a fabulous floor show with sexy girls.
-I've never seen dancing like I saw that night, the Cubans just know how to rock!
+Friends and family members dropped by who gave us advice as to what to see.
+Her nephew came over one night and told us he'd take us to the Havana Cafe so we waited until he showed up the next night.
+The Havana Cafe was designed in the old nightclubs of the 40s.
+You almost felt like Al Capone would walk in any moment.
+Two cars from the fifties were showcased and an airplane from World War II hung from the ceiling.
+The music rocked Cuban style and they had a fabulous floor show with can-can girls and musical acts.
+I've never seen dancing like I saw that night and it was one of the best nights I've ever experienced.
+The Cubans just know how to rock!

 Al Capone's house in Cuba (now a restaurant)

-We arrived at the airport tired and happy after Cuba - its music, its throwback to the fifties, its unique culture and white beaches - and lined up to go through customs.
-The immigration officer looked at my passport and my identity paper that had been given to me when I arrived and passed me through the line.
+When our trip was over, we arrived at the airport tired and happy and lined up to go through customs.
+The immigration officer looked at my passport and the customs paper that had been given to me on arrival and which I had to resubmit.
+He nodded for me to pass.
 Stan got his passport out and opened it, and then rifled through it.
 And then rifled through it again.

 'Where's the paper I got?' he said.